dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 	* Setting up continuous integration (CI) to run when someone opens a new pull request in your dbt repository
 	* Using the API to trigger jobs.

-The docs in this section provide detailed information required for configuring and managing your dbt jobs in dbt Cloud.
+To learn more about how to configure and manage your dbt jobs in dbt Cloud, read the docs in this section.

 <DocCarousel slidesPerView={1}>